Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Cephalgic Ketonal 2.0 IM, Xefocam 8 mg),

-Ksefokampo 8 mg - two injections per day.
-The dose of the drug should not be higher than 16 mg / day.
+Xefocampo 8 mg - two injections per day.
+The dose of the drug should not be higher than 16 mg/day.

 Hyperthermia Paracetamol 500-1000 mg orally

-Supply of humidified oxygen through the mask at a flow rate of more than 5-6 l / min
+Supply of humidified oxygen through a mask at a flow rate of more than 5-6 l/min

 Infusion therapy: 0.9% NaCL solution.

-Doses - prednisolone 10 - 15 mg / kg body weight, up to 120 mg of prednisolone can be administered simultaneously.
+Doses - prednisolone 10 - 15 mg/kg body weight, up to 120 mg of prednisolone can be administered at a time.

-0.9% sodium chloride solution Start a rapid infusion - a bolus of at least 10 ml / kg / in 10-15 minutes (perhaps the introduction of saline with syringes).
+0.9% sodium chloride solution Start a rapid infusion - a bolus of at least 10 ml/kg/ in 10-15 minutes (possibly administering saline solution with syringes).

 Treatment tactics:

-At the stationary stage, temperature, hemodynamic parameters (blood pressure, pulse, heart rate) are recorded daily in the patient observation card (medical history), respiration and respiratory rate are assessed, the dynamics of cerebral and meningeal syndrome, the severity and degree of regression of focal neurological symptoms, and it is also necessary to note the tolerability of the treatment and the ongoing correction of drug therapy with justification.
+At the inpatient stage, the patient’s observation card (medical history) daily notes temperature, hemodynamic parameters (blood pressure, pulse, heart rate), respiration and respiratory rate are assessed, the neurological status determines the dynamics of cerebral and meningeal syndrome, the severity and degree of regression of focal neurological symptoms, and It is also necessary to note the tolerability of the treatment and the correction of drug therapy with justification.

-Strict bed rest- it is necessary to observe normal temperature up to 5-7 days and until the symptoms of intoxication disappear.
-In addition, bed rest should be observed for the next 1-2 weeks after the temperature has returned to normal.
-Almost complete restriction of movement, minimizing painful stimuli, prohibit balneotherapy, massive electrical procedures.
-Ensure the correct position of the patient: an elevated position of the head by 30 degrees, the affected limbs are given a functional position that ensures the prevention of contractures.
+Strict bed rest- must be observed until 5-7 days of normal temperature and until the symptoms of intoxication disappear.
+In addition, bed rest should be observed for the next 1-2 weeks after the temperature normalizes.
+Almost complete restriction of movement, minimizing painful stimuli, prohibit balneotherapy and massive electrical procedures.
+Ensure the correct position of the patient: the position of the head is elevated by 30 degrees, the affected limbs are given a functional position that ensures the prevention of contractures.

 Enteral nutrition in the absence of consciousness - nutritional therapy.

-With focal form discharge not earlier than 21 days of illness after clinical recovery and normalization of cerebrospinal fluid.
+In focal form extract no earlier than 21 days of illness after clinical recovery and normalization of cerebrospinal fluid.

 Drug treatment